 Introduction to SQLAlchemy Types

 When we can use the unless tables are defined with the autoload=True in which the SQLAlchemy provided the datatypes with the TypeEngines created as the instances provided by the SQLAlchemy classes.
-When we use python classes, they will be converted to the native database values and vice versa for the TypeEngine objects.
-Let us use String type as assigned for the special characters like varchar etc. The SQL text is also provided the TypeEngines for using creation or building the tables with the specified metadata and called like a table.create() or create all() methods.
-We used the application for the SQLAlchemy in the different set of methods that helps to construct the generic type engines with a variety set of database engines.
-A certain set of databases which further modified with the object conversation from and to the databases, the SQLAlchemy mainly allowed constructing the application with specified custom type engines.
+When using Python classes, developers convert them to the native database values and vice versa for the TypeEngine objects.
+Let us use the String type as assigned for the special characters like varchar etc. The TypeEngines also provide the SQL text for creating or building tables with the specified metadata, which can be accessed through the table.create() or create_all() methods.
+We used the application for the SQLAlchemy in the different set of methods that helps to construct the generic type engines with various database engines.
+A specific set of databases further modified with the object conversation from and to the databases, the SQLAlchemy mainly allowed constructing the application with specified custom type engines.

 Different Types of SQLAlchemy